liIBits/linux-edr-evasion/README.md

 performed via traditional system calls versus execution delegated through `io_uring`.

-The goal is **not to bypass detection**, but to **measure differences in observable telemetry** under commonly deployed monitoring configurations.
+The goal is to showcase how detection can be bypassed with io_uring programs that produce limited syscall telemetry.
 All experiments are conducted using benign, functionally equivalent programs.

 ---